aslotte/aslotte.github.io/_posts/2020-10-02-announcing-mlops-net-v1-2.md

 Previous releases of the library have added support for a multitude of use cases such as experiment tracking, logging hyper parameters and data as well as deploying a model to a Uri endpoint so that e.g. an ASP.NET Core application may consume the trained and deployed model.

 MLOps.NET is highly configurable and allows a user of the library to store their metadata about a model either on a SQLite, SQL Server or Cosmos database.
-The tool furthermore implements a versioned model repository that can be backed by either Azure Blob Storage, AWS S3 or a local fileshare.
+The tool furthermore implements a versioned model repository that can be backed by either Azure Blob Storage, AWS S3 or a local file share.

 \## What is new in v1.2

+So what is new in v1.2?
+From the start, the goal of v1.2 was to support containerized model deployment of ML.NET models to a Kubernetes cluster.